Sakasy/sakasy.github.io/index.md

 Here should be the introduction.

-{% include figure.html image="/image_success.jpg" caption="Image with caption" %}
+{% include figure.html image="/image_success.jpg" width="500" height="500" %}

 Dear lost candidate 👆,
-We conducted this study to help you as we care about you ❤️.
+We conducted this study for you as we care about you ❤️.

 ## Section 1